Venetian blinds are ideal when it comes to covering your patio doors or windows with fitting constraints.

 Step 2 – Clean the Slats

-With the help of a damp cloth or a paper towel, clean the slats.
+With the help of a damp cloth or a paper towel, clean the slats of already painted timber venetian blinds.

-Make sure all the fingerprints, dirt and particles are removed from every slat.
+Make sure all the fingerprints, dirt, and peeling paint particles are removed from every slat.

 If you find there are stubborn stains or grime build-up you can use: